Discography — Bibliography — Blog — Database

 Since terminating his work with Chess/GRT Records, Chuck Berry only twice went back to a studio to record new songs: In 1979 he cut a whole new album for Atlantic/ATCO Records called Rockit, and in 1994 he accompanied Shabba Ranks performing one song on his A Mi Shabba album for Epic/Sony.
 There have been additional Chuck Berry records since 1976, but all were recordings made during one of his many live shows.
 These live records differ a lot in quality and contents.
 Some have been official releases by large record companies, others come from more or less doubtful sources.
 Since everyone is able to burn their own CDs now, you also see more and more private recordings showing up as CDs.
 I did not include these private recordings here.
 This chapter presents you with Chuck Berry's recordings between 1976 and 1986 which have been available on commercially manufactured records and CDs.

-In January 1981 Westwood One recorded a Chuck Berry show in Reseda, California (details on this are in the blog).
+In January 1981 Norman J. Pattiz of Westwood One recorded two Chuck Berry shows in Reseda, California (details on this are in the blog).
 They distributed segments along with a George Thorogood show on a radio station album to broadcasters nation-wide.
 Beside this not-for-sale record, these three songs first appeared on the CD The Sheik of Chicago (Smashing Pumpkin Records PMK-1126, 2016).
 Another song from this show can be found as a bonus track on a 2017 CD named The Palladium New York '88 (ROXVOX RVCD2106, 2017).
 This very good live version of Bio is available only here.

 This last song as well as Roll Over Beethoven can also be heard on a 45rpm single (East World PRT-1076, right image) only issued as a promotional sample for the album.